twfahey1/terminus-gh-actions/README.md

 # Usage

-- Commit changes to the "command.txt" file, and the pre-defined GitHub action will act on the contents of the file.
+- Commit changes to the "commands.txt" file, and the pre-defined GitHub action will act on the contents of the file.
 The action file is defined in .github/workflows/perform-terminus-command-on-commit.yml.
 The logic here starts up a GitHub action whenever a commit is made, and it assumes you want to execute whatever command is in the "command.txt" file.
 - TODO: Add instructions / overview on committing through the GitHub UI.

 # Security